-This Guitar Chord Chart is different from the others because it contains diagrams packed with useful information, as the chart shows:
+This Guitar Chords Pdf is different from the others because it contains diagrams packed with useful information, as the chart shows:

 - Left-hand finger positions